 - Monthly housing allowance equal to the basic allowance for housing payable to a military E-5 with dependents, in the same zip code as your school.
-The housing allowance is not payable to those pursuing training at half time or less or to individuals enrolled in distance learning.
+The housing allowance is not payable to those pursuing training at half time.
 Service members on active duty or their spouses using transferred benefits are not eligible for the housing allowance.

 - Yearly books and supplies stipend of up to $1,000 per year, based on percentage of eligibility